sylviediane/MMEDS/README.md

 # Parametric_ins
-I will be keeping drafts of the documents used in parametric insurance roject here
+I will be keeping drafts of the documents used in parametric insurance project here